High Rise Mystery by Sharna Jackson | Middle Grade | Knights Of | 353 pages | review by Tia Albert

 Progress in Minority Representation in Children’s Publishing

-A recently published Reflecting Realities report from the Centre for Literacy in Primary Education reported that there has been an increase in the percentage of protagonists of color from 1% in 2017 to 4% in 2018.
+A recently published Reflecting Realities report from the Centre for Literacy in Primary Education reported that there has been an increase in the percentage of protagonists of colour from 1% in 2017 to 4% in 2018.
 Although there is still a long road ahead concerning representation children’s fiction, High Rise Mystery is an indicator of progress made.
 Narrated by Nik, the novel provides young readers with a positive and contemporary representation of a young Black female protagonist.

 It is heart-warming to know that there are authors like Sharna Jackson who are committed to representing modern and multifaceted Black British female characters.
 I could not be more excited for Nik and Norva’s next adventure on the Tri estate and hope that there more laughs, more drama, and, of course, more mystery!